Kohl's (KSS)

 5. Sales Growth

-With $16.22 billion in revenue over the past 12 months, Kohl's is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because there are only a finite number of places to build new stores, making it harder to find incremental growth.
-For Kohl's to boost its sales, it likely needs to adjust its prices or lean into foreign markets.
+With $16.07 billion in revenue over the past 12 months, Kohl's is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
+To expand meaningfully, Kohl's likely needs to tweak its prices or enter new markets.

-As you can see below, Kohl's struggled to generate demand over the last five years (we compare to 2019 to normalize for COVID-19 impacts).
-Its sales dropped by 4.1% annually as it didn’t open many new stores and observed lower sales at existing, established locations.
+As you can see below, Kohl’s revenue declined by 3.7% per year over the last six years (we compare to 2019 to normalize for COVID-19 impacts) as it didn’t open many new stores and observed lower sales at existing, established locations.

-Looking ahead, sell-side analysts expect revenue to decline by 6.2% over the next 12 months, a slight deceleration versus the last five years.
-This projection doesn't excite us and suggests its products will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to decline by 5.6% over the next 12 months, a slight deceleration versus the last six years.
+This projection is underwhelming and suggests its products will face some demand challenges.

 6. Store Performance